-I admit on travelling to Myanmar (Burma) we were a little apprehensive of Burmese food.
-Eating in Myanmar has always had a rough and ready reputation and in honesty I’ve heard little but negative feedback from others returning.
-While Myanmar may not quite reach our high international standards I was happily surprised by the local Burmese food finding top local dishes, an exciting range of street food and even some rather swank restaurants.
-During our visit we do frequent many of the high end, tourist driven restaurants (sweet ol’ mum was in tow) but much of the memorable food in Myanmar was found in shop-house eateries and popular local haunts.
+I admit on travelling to Myanmar (Burma) we were a little apprehensive about Burmese food.
+Eating in Myanmar has always had a rough and ready reputation and in honesty, I’ve heard little but negative feedback from others returning.
+While Myanmar may not quite reach our high international standards I was happily surprised by the local Burmese food, finding top local dishes, an exciting range of street food and even some rather swank restaurants.
+During our visit, we do frequent many of the high-end, tourist-driven restaurants (sweet ol’ mum was in tow) but much of the memorable food in Myanmar was found in shop-house eateries and popular local haunts.
 Here are our top Burmese foods we find along the way and the must-try dishes for eating in Myanmar.

 Burmese Curry Feast